samylee/mtcnn_light_self_adaption/README.md

 This project consummate the mtcnn-light version.
 We only need to initialize the network once, and we can detect faces for different sizes of images.

-Opt: adds a minimum face parameter to face detection.
+Opt: 1.Adds a minimum face parameter to face detection.
+     2.The error of mtcnn-light in setting minimum size is solved.